 Microsoft Azure ExpressRoute

-The Cloud Exchange provides Layer 3 routed access to Microsoft via direct peering with these providers.
-Consider using the Cloud Exchange when accessing cloud providers if your applications don’t require your campus private network to be extended into the cloud.
-Additionally, if your application requires network layer encryption implemented with VPN tunneling, the Cloud Exchange can provide multiple high capacity paths for your tunnels into these cloud providers.
+The Internet2 Peer Exchange (I2PX) provides Layer 3 routed access to Microsoft via direct peering with these providers.
+Consider using the Internet2 Peer Exchange when accessing cloud providers if your applications don’t require your campus private network to be extended into the cloud.
+Additionally, if your application requires network layer encryption implemented with VPN tunneling, the Internet2 Peer Exchange can provide multiple high capacity paths for your tunnels into these cloud providers.

 Using your regional's infrastructure in conjunction with the Internet2 Network, you can reach cloud resources, including Microsoft Azure ExpressRoute.
 The robust regional and national networks allow access to these cloud providers available in the locations on the map (please see below).
 Depending on your preference, you can implement either a Layer 2 or Layer 3 solution.
 Additionally, you will need to subscribe to the cloud provider's service.
 For Microsoft, please contact your representative directly.